genieincodebottle/generative-ai/GenAI_Roadmap.md

 <br>
 <hr></hr>
-Useful resources curated from the internet and created by various good creators.
-I believe this should be sufficient to gain a strong hold on GenAI-related tasks, likely more than 85% of the time.
-While this field is changing rapidly, the fundamentals remain the same.
-Avoid getting distracted by the constant influx of new models and technologies.
-Focus on mastering GenAI fundamentals and start building projects alongside your learning.
-Implementing what you learn will solidify your understanding.
-Dedicate at least one hour every day to GenAI, and you will have a strong grasp of the tech stack within 1-2 months.
+Resources that should cover 85%+ of what you need for GenAI tasks.
+The field changes fast, but the basics stay the same.
+Don’t get lost in all the new stuff/models and focus on the fundamentals.
+Build projects as you learn.
+Spend at least an hour a day, and you’ll get a good grip on GenAI in 1-2 months.
 <br><br>
-Learning GenAI is now essential as it integrates into all aspects of software engineering and will soon be a mandatory requirement for all positions.
-Be prepared—it's easier to learn than you might think.
+Learning GenAI is essential now—soon, it'll be a must for all software roles.
+Get ready—it’s easier than you think
 </br><br>
- PS: I planned to create a new playlist on my GenAI learning, where I am working on 7-8 projects, including 3 in production, but unavoidable personal and professional circumstances delayed this.
-I will try to record YouTube videos in the coming months to share insights from my 15+ months of experience in GenAI development.
+ PS: I planned to create a new GenAI learning playlist, where I am working on 7-8 projects, including 3 in production.
+However, personal and work things delayed it.
+I will try to record YouTube videos in the coming months to share insights from my 15+ months of production grade GenAI development experience.

 <hr></hr>
 <div align="center">